 Just by starting a new creation or project, The creative juices in your brain are forced into action from the get-go.
 No matter what it is that you are busy with, your craft is the doorway to a million other doors.

 Once you start something your mind becomes a mental mind-map of what else you can do.
 From seeing something in a shop you could use to create something amazing, to taking something old and making it even better than before.
 You are constantly find something new that you will want to get your hands on, or even find ways to make different ideas collaborate and expand.
 When you are creating something the world is your oyster.
 There is so much too do and so little time.

 Even when you are out of ideas I suggest a quick trip to Pinterest and within minutes you can be inspired by something and thinking up your own unique way to create a similar project.

 There have been so many times that I have seen someone say ‘Do some colouring’, and say how colouring can be a good distraction from real life and easily therapeutic.
-It’s not so different to having a craft hobby.
-With colouring your taking your choice to pencil, your choice of colour and your decorating something nice.
+It’s not so different from having a craft hobby.
+With colouring, you are making your choice to pencil, your choice of colour and your decorating something nice.
 Craft is the same except your probably grabbing the scissors, warming up the hot glue gun and sprinkling glitter and turning an idea into creations.

 Do not forget that even if a project that you have completed isn’t perfect.
 You still did it yourself.
 You have still created something pretty amazing.
 Find the positives in what you have achieved.